ELthomasoPostfix/Microservices/README.md

 This microservice is split up into two docker containers: `accounts` and `accounts_persistence`.
 The `accounts` container pertains to the flask application logic in the form of a RESTful API.
 It interacts with the `accounts_persistence` container, which hosts a sql database that stores the following data:

-* A *account* table with all the username-password pairs, where the username must be unique
+* A *account* table with all the `(username, password)` pairs, where the `username` must be unique

+Passwords are stored in plaintext and not encrypted, hashed or treated in any way, neither in storage not in transport.
+The username of a user will function as the primary, unique identifier of the user in all other microservices.

 ## Friends Microservice: